big-unibo/big-unibo.github.io/_pages/phd_bigdata_dataplatform_2223.md

 ## Participation

-Students willing to follow the course are kindly asked to [send a notification of interest](mailto:m.francia@unibo.it?subject=[PhD Course FBD2DP] Notification of interest) to the teacher, indicating (i) existing issues with the indicated schedule (if any), (ii) the background level on big data, and (iii) whether the course will be followed online or in presence.
+Students willing to follow the course are kindly asked to [send a notification of interest](mailto:m.francia@unibo.it?subject=[DP2223] Notification of interest) to the teacher, indicating (i) existing issues with the indicated schedule (if any), (ii) the background level on big data, and (iii) whether the course will be followed online or in presence.
 The notification is neither binding nor required, but it is asked for organization purposes.

 ## Teacher

-[Matteo Francia](https://www.unibo.it/sitoweb/m.francia/) is Adjunct Professor at the University of Bologna, Cesena.
+[Matteo Francia](https://www.unibo.it/sitoweb/m.francia/) is Assistant Professor at the University of Bologna, Cesena.
 He teaches Big Data and Cloud Platforms at the Master's Degree in Digital Trasformation Management.
 His research activities are focused on the topics of big data, NoSQL databases, social and conversational business intelligence, trajectory data analysis, precision agriculture.